About the Workforce Development Board (WDB)

 The City of St. Louis Workforce Development Board (WDB) provides strategic leadership and oversight of the workforce development programs implemented by the St. Louis Agency on Training and Employment (SLATE).
 These programs assist adults and youth upgrade their basic and occupational skills while helping businesses to connect with job seekers.

-The WDB consists of 35 volunteer citizens, who are appointed by Mayor Francis G. Slay.
+The WDB consists of 35 volunteer citizens, who are appointed by Mayor.
 These individuals represent local businesses, public and community-based agencies, and labor organizations.

-The WDB's mission is to develop a quality workforce that meets the economic and labor market needs of the region by providing leadership and promoting collaboration between public, private and elected official partners.
+The WDB's mission is to connect real people to real jobs and develop a quality workforce that meets the economic and labor market needs of the region by providing leadership and promoting collaboration between public, private and elected official partners.
 The WDB Executive Committee meets every other month; consecutively, the entire WDB meets publicly every other month.

-The WDB's planning and implementation support both State and Federal workforce development efforts.
-In order to link qualified job seekers to sustainable careers, the WIB has determined the following as priorities:
+The WDB's planning and implementation supports both State and Federal workforce development efforts.
+In order to link qualified job seekers to sustainable careers, the WDB has determined the following as priorities:

 - Business Services